4 UK Secure Solutions for Effective Construction Site Security

 Why is a thorough risk evaluation important in construction environments?

-A thorough risk evaluation is essential to effectively secure a building area, as it helps identify potential threats such as theft of materials, unauthorised access, and safety hazards.
+A thorough risk evaluation is essential to effectively secure a construction site, as it helps identify potential threats such as theft of materials, unauthorised access, and safety hazards.
+By conducting a comprehensive assessment, protection teams can implement customised strategies that effectively reduce these threats and enhance overall safety.

 What are some common security risks in construction environments?